partysalat/monitory/README.md

 * [ ] Implement start page with links to dashboard
 * [ ] Code splitting
 * [ ] Additional adding of assets (icons, ...)

+This project is highly inspired by http://dashing.io/ which unfortunately has been no longer maintained.